 I counted 41 speakers who found 41 different ways to say exactly the same thing.
 They were mental health counselors, civil engineers, accountants, medical technicians and midlevel managers.
 The faces and the voices kept changing, but the message did not.
 Their health care costs have risen, their salaries have gone down.
 They felt disrespected.
-It was a Rodney Dangerfield routine without
+It was a Rodney Dangerfield routine without the punch lines.

 Placards waved whenever supervisors were reminded of the 2.75 percent salary cut Local 21 workers accepted in their last contract.
 Applause rang out when speakers demanded those cuts be erased.
 They overlooked only one thing.

 "We don't have any money for that," Supervisor Karen Mitchoff said, explaining that the reductions were not meant to be temporary.

 Employees agreed to the cuts -- and supervisors to identical ones -- to address budget shortfalls, Supervisor John Gioa said, and "save the county from further employee layoffs.
 We're still not out of the woods."